-What follows is all the information I had included in about a half dozen posts with my idea for a new, non-armor class combat system for Dungeons and Dragons, version 3.5 and 5th Edition.
+What follows is all the information I had included in about a half dozen posts about this idea.
 It started to be cumbersome and weird to navigate on the main page, so I’ve copy-pasted all of that info into this one page.
 Where there were blog post titles for navigation, I’ve simply bolded and italicized and used a larger font.

 Admittedly, this is all a LOT of information to digest, but considering Armor Class has been around since the very early days of Dungeons and Dragons, and it’s built into just about everything in the game, there is a lot to consider when thinking about removing and replacing it.